We can't get enough of these chewy molasses cookies! They have crisp edges, fudgy middles, and rich, spiced flavor from ginger and cinnamon.

-- Brown sugar and white sugar – For sweetness.
+- Dark brown sugar and white sugar – For sweetness.
 This combination also contributes to the cookies’ delicious chewy texture.

 - Coconut oil – For this recipe, your coconut oil should be soft, but not melted.
 To achieve the right consistency, I usually pop it in the microwave for around 15 seconds before I start to bake.
 The exact timing depends on its initial texture, which varies based on the temperature of the kitchen.
 Room temperature butter will work here too.

 - All-purpose flour – For the most precise measurement, use the spoon-and-level method.

 - Baking soda – It reacts with the molasses and brown sugar to help the cookies rise.

 - Warm spices – You can’t make good chewy molasses cookies without spices!
 I use the same ones that I do in my vegan gingerbread: ginger, cinnamon, and cardamom.